ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 the ``qiskit.primitives`` interface and the ``qiskit.quantum_info`` module, which is a powerful tool for representing and manipulating quantum operators.

-This guide traverses all of the opflow submodules and provides alternatives for each of them, be them a direct alternative (i.e. using ``quantum_info``) or an explanation of the new way of doing things.
+This guide traverses the opflow submodules and provides either a direct alternative (i.e. using ``quantum_info``), or an explanation of the new way of doing things.

 TL;DR
 -----